vdaas/vald/docs/overview/component/index-manager.md

 At the end of each process, Vald Index Manager updates the index information from each Vald Agent pod.

-Vald Index Manager runs this process repeatedly at set time intervals.
+Vald Index Manager runs this process periodically by set time intervals.

 <div class="notice">
 Concurrency means the number of Vald Agent pods for simultaneously sending requests for the indexing operation.